-Health plans are now classified under metallic categories.
+3. Health plans are now classified under specific categories.

-All insurers, like Blue Cross and Blue Shield of North Carolina®, must group their private health insurance plans into metallic categories based on the level of coverage offered: bronze, silver, gold or platinum.
-A catastrophic plan is also available in rare circumstances.
+All insurers, like Blue Cross and Blue Shield of North Carolina®, must group their private health insurance plans into categories based on the level of coverage offered: bronze, silver, gold or platinum.
+A catastrophic plans are also available in some cases.

 While The Affordable Care Act Requires that insurance plans all cover the same minimum essential health benefits, the scope of coverage offered under each benefit category can vary – the more comprehensive the coverage, the higher the cost of the plan.